Juice: Preparation

 After the fruits are picked and washed, the juice is extracted by one of two automated methods.
 In the first method, two metal cups with sharp metal tubes on the bottom cup come together, removing the peel and forcing the flesh of the fruit through the metal tube.
-The juice of the fruit, then escapes through small holes in the tube.
+The juice of the fruit then escapes through small holes in the tube.
 The peels can then be used further, and are washed to remove oils, which are reclaimed later for usage.
 The second method requires the fruits to be cut in half before being subjected to reamers, which extract the juice.

-After the juice is filtered, it may be concentrated in evaporators, which reduce the size of juice by a factor of 5, making it easier to transport and increasing its expiration date.
+After the juice is filtered, it may be concentrated in evaporators, which reduce the size of the juice by a factor of 5, making it easier to transport and increasing its expiration date.
 Juices are concentrated by heating under a vacuum to remove water, and then cooling to around 13 degrees Celsius.
-About two thirds of the water in a juice is removed.
-The juice is later reconstituted, a process in which the concentrate is mixed with water and other factors to return any lost flavor from the concentrating process.
+About two-thirds of the water in a juice is removed.
+The juice is later reconstituted, a process in which the concentrate is mixed with water and other factors to restore any lost flavor from the concentrating process.
 Juices can also be sold in a concentrated state, in which the consumer adds water to the concentrated juice as preparation.

 Juices are then pasteurized and filled into containers, often while still hot.
 If the juice is poured into a container while hot, it is cooled as quickly as possible.
 Packages that cannot stand heat require sterile conditions for filling.
 Chemicals such as hydrogen peroxide can be used to sterilize containers.
 Plants can make anywhere from 1 to 20 tonnes a day.